wattdepot/wattdepot.github.io/src/quick_start/quickstart.md

 {% include responsive-img.html photo="add-user.png" %}

+Fill out the information.
+Only the administrator can change the users' passwords.
+The administrator will have to tell the users their passwords.
 Remember to select the organization for your new user and hit "Save Changes".

 {% include responsive-img.html photo="cmoore-defined.png" %}